mainsail-crew/gb-docs/setup/getting-started/manual-setup.md

 ### &#x20;Configuration & startup service <a href="#configuration--startup-service" id="configuration--startup-service"></a>

-After Klipper is installed, you will need to create the file structure vor Klipper & Moonraker.
+After Klipper is installed, you will need to create the file structure for Klipper & Moonraker.

 ```bash
 mkdir ~/printer_data/